top of page

 Myth #5: "Claiming Insurance is a Hassle"

-Many people are deterred from buying insurance due to the perception that claiming insurance is a complex and time-consuming process.
+This is another one of the common insurance myths that deters many people from buying insurance due to the perception that claiming insurance is a complex and time-consuming process.
 However, insurance companies have made significant strides in streamlining the claim settlement process.

 How to Debunk: